Advertiser Disclosure

 Refinance rates in Washington, D.C.

-Over the last two years, refinance rates in Washington, D.C. have seen a notable increase, reducing the benefit of refinancing for residents of the capital.
-The current environment of high rates makes refinancing difficult, yet you could see significant savings if rates drop and you secure a more favorable rate.
+Over the last several years, refinance rates in Washington, D.C. have seen a notable increase, reducing the benefit of refinancing for some residents of the capital.
+While the current rate environment can make refinancing unappealing for many with a mortgage rate well below 6 percent, for those who got a mortgage within the last year or two, 2025 might present an opportunity to refinance to a lower rate.
 Use our mortgage refinance calculator to assess refinancing in Washington, D.C. and determine if it aligns with your financial goals.

 Washington, D.C., borrowers who saw their home equity rise during the pandemic may be interested in refinancing their mortgage as a way to tap those funds.